www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                         * [x] Clean up Proposal documentation.
                         * [x] Draft new contextAllocations method.
                 * [ ] Use proposals via optimization during time step. -> DefaultOptimization is used for that.
                     * [x] Establish and use a default Gel optimizer. -> This does already exist.
-See DefaultOptimization.
+See DefaultOptimization. -> Create DefaultOptimization2 first, in order to not destroy existing functionality.
                     * [ ] Do not deallocate lines, that are not part of current or future time.
 See CommitmentAdherence.
                         * [x] Use `Proposal#proposedAssignments` for CommitmentAdherence.
                         * [x] Test CommitmentAdherence.